yanke97/Bolt_Calculator/README.md

 ## User Guide
 This section gives a brief overview of the textboxes and dropdown menus in the main window.

-* Force in 1/ Force in 2/ Resulting Force: This textboxes allow you to specify the load applied to the bolt.
+* **Force in 1/ Force in 2/ Resulting Force:** This textboxes allow you to specify the load applied to the bolt.
 You can either enter force components (Force in 1 and Force in 2) or a Resulting Force.
 If you choose to enter force components the resulting force will be calculated automatically by the programm.
 Default is Resulting Force, this can be changed by going to *Data -> Forces*.
 All values must be entered in Newton.
+* **Load Type:** In this dropdown menu specifies the load type (static, alternating, pulsating).
+* **Safty Factor:** Factor added to increase the failure threshold of the bolt.
+Usually the factor takes a value between 1 and 2.
+* **Application Factor:** Factor intorduced to take into account load peaks cause by proper use of the bolt joint.
+* **Material/ Rod Material/ Fork Material:** Dropdown menus to select materials for the bolt, fork and rod.
+The programm comes with a list of predefined materials.
+Additional materials can be added by clicking the *Add Material* button.
+Do not alter the .mat-file manually.
+* **Rod Thickness/ Fork Thickness:** Values to describe the thickness of rod and bolt along the axis of the bolt.
+Values must be enterd in mm.
+* **Clamping Case:** Case describing the fitting of the bolt in fork and rod.
+The cases are:
+    * Case 1: Loose fit in fork and rod.
+    * Case 2: Oversize fit in fork and loose fit in rod.
+    * Case 3: Loose fit in fork and oversize fit in rod.
+* **Connection Type:** Defining how many shear faces there are in the bolt joint.
+For a fork and a rod it is *double shear*.
+* **Standard:** Legal standard defining the bolt geometry.

 ## Contact
 For corrections, suggestions and questions please contact me via email: yannick-keller@posteo.de